See how to report problems with bonfires, smoke and air pollution, see when we hold bonfire events and view bonfire safety advice.

 - Dark smoke coming from bonfires or buildings

-What bonfires, smoke and air pollution shouldn't you report?
+What bonfires, smoke and air problems you shouldn't report

-We don't consider the following as antisocial bonfires or problems with smoke and air pollution:
+We don't consider the following as antisocial bonfires, smoke or air pollution:

 - A small, one-off bonfire